 Preparation of the list of creditors

-The appointed representative shall inform coobligated persons or who have consented security personal property or that has assigned a property as collateral (i.e. pledge or collateral(b) the initiation of the exit procedure, by registered letter with request for notification of receipt.
+The appointed representative shall inform the coobligated persons or having consented to a safety personal or having pledged an asset as security (i.e. pledge or a pledge(c) the opening of the crisis resolution procedure, by registered letter with notice of receipt.

 This list of creditors is used to build the continuation plan.

-Content of continuation plan established by court
+Content of the continuation plan adopted by the court

 The court shall adopt the plan under the conditions laid down for backup procedure.